 Voronoi passes on the objects produced between the 18th and 20th centuries to today, using a contemporary and digital language.
 Focusing on the points of contact between the physical and digital, and the fluid flow between them, the video also brings a witty commentary to cultural heritage preservation and conservation, passing heritage to upcoming generations, and the role that museums play throughout these processes.

-The video can be viewed at the Kütahya Tiles and Ceramics Collection gallery during the visiting hours.
+The video can be viewed at the exhibition titled Souvenirs of the Future, which focuses on contemporary works inspired by the Kütahya Tiles and Ceramics Collection.

 oddviz is an artist collective who scans objects or spaces using photogrammetry technique to produce 3D digital replicas.
 The collective brings together the digitized commodities in a virtual environment and visualizes them through designing their installation, space and light.